ImUndertaker/tryME/README.md

 # tryME
-I tried create simple app for your tasks
+I tried create a simple app for your tasks